brylevkirill/notes/interesting recent papers.md

   - `paper` ["Approximate Modified Policy Iteration and its Application to the Game of Tetris"](http://jmlr.org/papers/v16/scherrer15a.html) by Scherrer et al.

 #### ["Thinking Fast and Slow with Deep Learning and Tree Search"](https://arxiv.org/abs/1705.08439) Anthony, Tian, Barber
-  `learning to guide planning` `using available environment model` `search-based policy iteration` `expert iteration`
+  `learning to guide planning` `using available environment model` `search-based policy iteration` `expert iteration` `ExIt`
 >	"Planning new policies is performed by tree search, while a deep neural network generalises those plans."
->	"Expert Iteration (ExIt) can be viewed as an extension of Imitation Learning methods to domains where the best known experts are unable to achieve satisfactory performance.
+>	"Expert Iteration can be viewed as an extension of Imitation Learning methods to domains where the best known experts are unable to achieve satisfactory performance.
 In standard IL an apprentice is trained to imitate the behaviour of an expert.
 In ExIt, we extend this to an iterative learning process.
 Between each iteration, we perform an Expert Improvement step, where we bootstrap the (fast) apprentice policy to increase the performance of the (comparatively slow) expert."
 >	"Imitation Learning is generally appreciated to be easier than Reinforcement Learning, and this partly explains why ExIt is more successful than model-free methods like REINFORCE.
 Furthermore, for MCTS to recommend a move, it must be unable to find any weakness with its search.
 Effectively, therefore, a move played by MCTS is good against a large selection of possible opponents.
 In contrast, in regular self play (in which the opponent move is made by the network playing as the opposite colour), moves are recommended if they beat only this single opponent under consideration.
 This is, we believe, a key insight into why ExIt works well (when using MCTS as the expert) - the apprentice effectively learns to play well against many opponents."
   - `post` <https://davidbarber.github.io/blog/2017/11/07/Learning-From-Scratch-by-Thinking-Fast-and-Slow-with-Deep-Learning-and-Tree-Search/> (Barber)
   - `post` <https://reddit.com/r/MachineLearning/comments/76xjb5/ama_we_are_david_silver_and_julian_schrittwieser/dolnq31/> (Anthony)